Chaudhry Sarwar: British political career

 Sarwar first stood as a Labour councillor for Pollokshields East at the 1987 Glasgow City Council election, almost overturning a large Conservative majority.
 In the 1992 election he won the ward.

 Sarwar was elected as MP for Glasgow Govan at the 1997 general election, becoming the first Muslim MP in the United Kingdom and the first Asian MP elected to represent a Scottish constituency.
 He was the first MP to swear the Oath of Allegiance on the Qur'an, using the method laid out by the Oaths Act 1978.
 Sarwar was suspended from holding office within the Labour Party in 1997 when he was charged with electoral offences, but he was acquitted in 1999 and the suspension was lifted.

 He was re-elected in Glasgow Govan at the 2001 general election.
 The 2005 general election saw boundary changes in Scotland, so he stood at and won the new constituency of Glasgow Central.
 He faced an opponent from the far-right British National Party, with whom he refused to share a platform, and he persuaded other candidates to do the same.
 The returning officer announced the result from a platform with no candidates, and Sarwar later made a speech from the floor of the hall.

-Sarwar became a member of the Scottish Affairs Select Committee from 2004, and was Chairman since 2005.
+Sarwar became a member of the Scottish Affairs Select Committee from 2004, and was chairman since 2005.
 In August 2006, he was a signatory to an open letter to then-Prime Minister Tony Blair criticising UK foreign policy.

 Sarwar played a crucial role in bringing to justice the killers of fifteen-year-old Glasgow schoolboy, Kriss Donald.
 The killers fled to Pakistan, which has no extradition treaty with the UK.
 Through his political connections, Sarwar was able to agree a one-off, no conditions attached, extradition treaty.
 They then faced trial and were convicted for the murder.

 On 21 June 2007, Sarwar announced he would not stand for re-election at the 2010 general election.
 His son, Anas Sarwar, succeeded him as Labour MP for the Glasgow Central seat until the election of 2015 when it was taken by Alison Thewliss for the SNP.

 In November 2008, Sarwar was one of 18 MPs who signed a Commons motion backing a Team GB football team at the 2012 Olympic Games, saying football "should not be any different from other competing sports and our young talent should be allowed to show their skills on the world stage".

 His nomination by outgoing Prime Minister, Gordon Brown for a life peerage in the 2010 Dissolution Honours was blocked by the House of Lords Appointments Commission on the advice of HM Revenue and Customs.

+In May 2021, shortly before the 2021 Scottish Parliament election, Scottish Pakistani voters received campaign messages on WhatsApp, allegedly from Sarwar, urging them to vote for Scottish Labour, led by his son, Anas Sarwar.